hdspgroup/pytorch-course/README.md

 **6** | *Train the network on the training data*
 **7** | *Test the network on the test data*

-Each sectione xplanatory text, annotated code samples, and relevant images to provide an intuitive understanding
+Each section contains explanatory text, annotated code samples, and relevant images to provide an intuitive understanding

+- ***We hope this condensed practical course helps you get started with deep learning in PyTorch!
+Please reach out with any questions.***